 Myoclonic seizure first aid

 During a myoclonic seizure, the person has sudden, short-lasting muscle jerks.
 Usually, just one or both arms jerk, but sometimes the person’s head or whole body jerks.
 The jerking can be very mild, like a twitch, or it can be very forceful.
-Occasionally, severe myoclonic jerks in the legs can make the person fall and hurt themselves.
+Severe myoclonic jerks in the legs can make the person fall and hurt themselves.

 How to help